botmakeradmin/botmakeradmin.github.io/docs/en/corporate-networks.md

-# BotMaker on corporate networks
+# Botmaker on corporate networks

 Hello!
-Here we'll learn how to allow the perfect functioning of BotMaker on your corporate network - if yours is blocking the platform via Firewall.
+Here we'll learn how to allow the perfect functioning of Botmaker on your corporate network - if yours is blocking the platform via Firewall.

 >Note that you will only need to do this process if your corporate network is blocking the connection with the platform.